Measurements of Born Cross Sections of $e^+e^-\to D_s^{*+} D_{sJ}^{-} +c.c.$: Measurements of the

 \section{\boldmath Measurements of the $\ee\to D_s^{*+} D_{sJ}^-$}

 The recoil-mass distributions of \Dssp{} candidates from data samples at $\sqrt{s}=$ 4.600~GeV, 4.612~GeV, 4.626~GeV, 4.640~GeV, 4.660~GeV, 4.680~GeV, and 4.700~GeV are shown in Fig.~\ref{fig:1}.
-The recoil mass of \Dssp{} is defined to be $M_{\Dssp{}}^{\rm rec}=M_{\gamma K^+K^-\pi^+}^{\rm recoil}+M(\gamma K^+K^-\pi^+)-m_{\Dssp{}}$, where $M_{\gamma K^+K^-\pi^+}^{\rm recoil}=\sqrt{\left(P_{\rm c.m.}-P_{\gamma}-P_{K^+}-P_{K^-}-P_{\pi^+}\right)^2}$.
+To improve the recoil mass resolution, the recoil mass of \Dssp{} is defined to be $M_{\Dssp{}}^{\rm rec}=M_{\gamma K^+K^-\pi^+}^{\rm recoil}+M(\gamma K^+K^-\pi^+)-m_{\Dssp{}}$, where $M_{\gamma K^+K^-\pi^+}^{\rm recoil}=\sqrt{\left(P_{\rm c.m.}-P_{\gamma}-P_{K^+}-P_{K^-}-P_{\pi^+}\right)^2}$.
 Here $P_{\rm c.m.}$, $P_{\gamma}$, $P_{K^+}$, $P_{K^-}$, and $P_{\pi^+}$ are the four-momenta of the initial $\ee$ system, the selected $\gamma$, $K^+$, $K^-$, and $\pi^+$, respectively, $M(\gamma K^+K^-\pi^+)$ is the invariant mass of the $\gamma K^+K^-\pi^+$ system, and $m_{\Dssp{}}$ is the nominal mass of the \Dssp{} meson~\cite{PDG2020}.
 Clear signals are seen for the \Dsom{} at all of the energy points apart from 4.612~GeV, and are found for the \Dsoom{} at $\sqrt{s}=$ 4.660~GeV, 4.680~GeV, and 4.700~GeV, and for the \Dszm{} at $\sqrt{s}=$ 4.626~GeV and 4.680~GeV.
 Detailed studies of the generic MC samples with a generic event type analysis tool, TopoAna~\cite{topo}, indicate that there are no peaking backgrounds in the signal region.
+We considered possible contributions of processes such as $e^+e^-\to\Dsp\gamma D_{sJ}^-$ and $e^+e^-\to D^0(\to K^-\pi^+)K^+\gamma\Dszm$ by plotting the recoil mass distributions for events in the \Dssp{} mass sidebands; no peaking structures were observed.
 An unbinned maximum-likelihood fit is performed to the \Dssp{} recoil-mass distributions to determine the signal yields of \Dsjm\ mesons.
 The signal probability density function is modeled according to a MC-derived signal shape, while the background is modeled with an ARGUS function~\cite{argus}.
 The fitted results are summarized in Fig.~\ref{fig:1} and Table~\ref{tab:1}.
 The \Dszm{} signal significance of the combined data samples from all energy points is $6.9\sigma$.
 The signal significances are determined by comparing the log-likelihood values with and without including a \Dsjm{} signal in the fit, taking the change in the number of degrees-of-freedom into account.